Community Engagement

 We enable inclusive engagement of people and communities in health and care services through:

 The Scottish Government has asked us to find out about patients' experiences of receiving an implanted medical device, sometimes known as an implant.
-We are currently analysing the feedback we got from interviews with people across Scotland.
+Our report summarises what people told us, and makes 6 recommendations.

 Implanted medical devices Implanted medical devices